 \textbf{Multimodal Tokenization.} To effectively integrate visual and textual modalities, our model employs two specialized tokenizers.
 The first is a vector-quantized (VQ) image tokenizer derived from~\cite{team2024chameleon}, discretizing images into sequences of visual tokens via a learned embedding codebook.
 The second is an optimized byte-pair encoding (BPE) tokenizer, following~\cite{team2024chameleon, tan-etal-2019-learning}, converting textual navigation instructions into discrete token sequences.
 Visual and textual token sequences are concatenated and jointly processed by a causal Transformer, promoting coherent multimodal representations.

-\textbf{Subtask-Specific Training Objectives.} To optimize our model for the distinct characteristics of each subtask, we introduce tailored training objectives.
+\textbf{Subtask-Specific Training Objectives.} To optimize our model for distinct characteristics of each subtask, we introduce tailored training objectives.
 At each iteration, our autoregressive MLLM jointly processes samples from either the navigation visualization or instruction generation subtask, producing logits across the unified vocabulary.
 The subtask-specific loss functions are detailed as follows:

-To construct navigation visualization loss, we utilize the Token Discrepancy Loss~\cite{li2025imagine} to encourage accurate visual forecasting.
-Given the ground-truth visual embedding $\text{emb}_i$ for token $i$ (out of total $n$ tokens in the current image) and the visual codebook embeddings $\mathcal{C}=\{\text{emb}_1, \dots, \text{emb}_N\}$ where $N$ denotes the total number of visual token vocabulary, the loss is computed as:
+To construct navigation visualization loss, we utilize Token Discrepancy Loss~\cite{li2025imagine} to encourage accurate visual forecasting.
+Given the ground-truth visual embedding $\text{emb}_i$ for token $i$ (out of total $n$ tokens in current image) and visual codebook embeddings $\mathcal{C}=\{\text{emb}_1, \dots, \text{emb}_N\}$ where $N$ denotes the total number of visual token vocabulary, the loss is computed as: